relishinc/prettier/README.md

 # relishinc/prettier

-Our preferred Prettier configuration file
+Our preferred Prettier configuration file to be used across all our web projects.

----
+For more info, see the [wiki page](https://wiki.reli.sh/doc/prettier-sYQCz6ErWl).

 ### Install